MuellerA/FiberOpticLight/README.md

 </ul>

 <h2>Generate the STL files</h2>
 You can download the STL files from <a href="https://www.thingiverse.com/thing:2798190">Thingiverse</a> or build them yourself.
-You can change the dimensios of the light by adjusting the values at the top of the scad file.<br>
+You can change the dimensions of the light by adjusting the values at the top of the scad file.<br>
 Check the settings in the hardware/Makefile
 <pre>
   cd hardware